 The Company accounts for business combinations in accordance with the fundamental requirements of the acquisition method of accounting and under the premise that an acquirer can be identified for each business combination.
 The acquirer is the entity that obtains control of one or more businesses in the business combination and the acquisition date is the date the acquirer achieves control.
-The assets acquired, liabilities assumed and any non-controlling interests in the acquired business at the acquisition date are recognized at their fair values as of that date, and the direct costs incurred in connection with the business combination are recorded and expensed separately from the business combination.
+The assets acquired, liabilities assumed and any non-controlling interests in the acquired business combination are recorded and expensed separately from the business combination.
 Any goodwill recognized is determined as the excess of the fair value of the consideration conveyed plus the fair value of any non-controlling interests in the acquisition over the fair value of the net assets acquired.
 Acquisitions in which the Company is able to exert significant influence but does not have control are accounted for using the equity method.